Usaha Tegas

-Usaha Tegas Sdn Bhd is a Malaysian investment holding company led by billionaire Ananda Krishnan.
+Usaha Tegas Sdn.
+Bhd. is a Malaysian investment holding company founded by businessman Ananda Krishnan.
 Its principal investments include telecommunications, media, property, and oil & gas companies.
-Through itself or its subsidiaries, it holds significant interests in the public-listed entities Maxis Berhad, Astro Holdings Sdn Bhd, and Bumi Armada Berhad.
+Through itself or its subsidiaries, it holds significant interests in the public-listed entities Maxis Berhad, Astro Malaysia Holdings Berhad, and Bumi Armada Berhad.

 The company was founded in 1984 by Ananda and is headquartered in Kuala Lumpur.

-List of investments
+Investments

-Usaha Tegas's investments includes significant shareholdings in various industries.
+Usaha Tegas' investments include significant shareholdings in various industries.